open-component-model/ocm-spec/README.md

 ## Overview

 The _Open Component Model (OCM)_ is an open standard to describe software-bill-of-deliveries (SBOD).
-OCM is a technology-agnostic and machine-readable format focused on the software artifacts that must be delivered for software products.
+OCM is a technology-agnostic and machine-readable format focused on the software artifacts that need to be delivered to install software products.

 By providing a globally unique identity scheme, OCM can be employed throughout the entire software lifecycle management process, from build to compliance, to deployment.